How is CAAP-2 different from the original CAAP?

 When do I use Checklist II?

 Use Checklist II (print edition only) in conjunction with the Phonological Process Probes found in the back of the print edition easel.
-It is meant for children with severe phonological disorders.
+It is very helpfual in assessing children with severe phonological disorders.
 Additionally, Checklist II is useful as a re-test for specific processes you are presently treating.
 For example, if you have identified Gliding and Fronting as active processes and are intervening using a cycles approach, you can go back and probe those specific processes without having to administer the entire assessment.

 Does the CAAP-2 assess non-developmental phonological processes?